csdms/babelizer/docs/source/example.rst

 .. code:: bash

-  $ mkdir build && cd build
+  mkdir example-c && cd example-c

 This directory is a starting point;
 we'll make new directories under it as we proceed through the example.
 In the end,
-the directory structure under ``build`` should look like that in Figure 1.
+the directory structure under ``example-c`` should look like that in Figure 1.

 .. figure:: _static/babelizer-bmi-example-c.png
     :align: center
     :alt: Directory structure after completing example

-    Figure 1: Directory structure after completing example.
+    Figure 1: Directory structure after completing the C example.

 Set up a conda environment
 --------------------------